 You can then go and ask your merchant whether he carries that wine, or if he can recommend something similar…

 There are even apps out there that will tell you about that particular wine!

 So you see, drinking wine is really as complicated or as easy as you want to make it.
 There is no wrong answer, at the end, it all boils down to a matter of taste.

-If you enjoyed this article you may also enjoy my articles about French Burgundy Wines.
+If you enjoyed this article you may also enjoy my article about French Burgundy Wine Pronunciation.